 For entertainment and meals, the FBT calculations can be a little more difficult.
 For this reason, there are 3 ways to accurately log the information.
 There is the logbook method, in which you must log every fringe benefit incurred over a 12 week period.
 After these 12 weeks, you can decide which entertainment benefits are client-based and which are employee based.
 Once this is completed, apply an appropriate percentage to any entertainment expenses that come up during the rest of the year.
 Then there is the 50:50 method, in which you take half of the yearly expenses and apply the full FBT to them.
 The third is the actual method, where you meticulously record every fringe benefit and apply the according to FBT for those expenses.

 How to Register for a Fringe Benefit Tax

 Once you have decided that your business is going to provide benefits for your employees, you will need to apply for an FBT.
 As with all lodgements, you will need your FBT lodged between April 1 and March 31.
 If you are interested in registering for the FBT, follow this link or contact our office for assistance.

 How to Stay Ahead

-As with any bookkeeping services, you always want to be organized for whatever may come your way.
+As with any bookkeeping service, you always want to be organized for whatever may come your way.
 That’s why it’s important to stay on top of your books – including your FBT accounting.
 If you are providing entertainment or meals for your clients or employees, you will need to choose a method to use.
-The 50:50 and actual methods are much simpler to use and won’t cause as much panic come year end.
-The last thing you need to be doing at the end of the year is to be combing through ledgers looking for a meal that went unaccounted.
+The 50:50 and actual methods are much simpler to use and won’t cause as much panic come year-end.
+The last thing you need to be doing at the end of the year is to be combing through ledgers looking for a meal that went unaccounted for.